cperacchio/fsnd-capstone/README.md

 - Deploying applications

 ## Dependencies
-To access it, you need to activate a virtual environment and install the dependencies:
+To access it locally, you need to activate a virtual environment and install the dependencies:
 1. Activate a virtual environment:

 ```